pportocarrero/Covid-19/README.md

 # Covid-19
 A (very) early project on Covid-19 data in Peru.

-Currently, it shows an streamlit dashboard with data on confirmed cases and deaths nationwide and by regions in Peru.
+Currently, it shows -through a streamlit dashboard- data on confirmed cases and deaths nationwide and by regions in Peru.

+# What's next
 The very near roadmap includes implementing new information on hospitalizations and vaccionation in Peru as well as more granular data to the provincial and district level.

 # Instructions